Landscape Use of Acer truncatum

 Shandong maple have an open crown and the fibrous roots are not aggressive.
 This allows the growth of many plants underneath it.
 Branches have held up as good or better than any tree from strong winds and from extremely heavy ice coatings, like those that have occurred in Oklahoma and Kansas.
 About the only way to kill one is from water logged soils so make sure it is planted on a high spot, not in a low spot that collects water.
 NOTE: They can be harmed by the use of lawn weed & feeds.

 This small Shandong is shown in June, 2007 in Clinton, Arkansas.
 Earlier that April on Easter there was a several day hard freeze event after everything had leafed out.
 Temperatures were down to the upper teens and did not go above freezing for several days.
 Many native tree branches were killed and even the ginkgo were damaged, but this guy had no damage.
-Even the young leaves that April did not freeze and fall off.
+Even the young leaves did not freeze and fall off.

 Here are a couple of Shandong with fall colors after an early hard freeze that occurred 2 weeks before usual fall color time.